BhoomiGohil/Scrimba-JS-SaveTabsChromeExtension/README.md

 # Chrome Extension

 This project is a simple Chrome Extension built as part of the Scrimba JavaScript course.
-The extension enhances your browsing experience by providing additional functionalities tailored to users' needs.
+The project helps the user to save active tabs or save using the input field and use them in future.

 ## Features